Finite group actions and G-monopole classes on smooth 4-manifolds: equivariant Bauer-Furuta invariant

-The $G$-monopole map $\tilde{H} : \mathcal{E} \rightarrow \mathcal{F}$ is an $S^1$-equivariant continuous fiber-preserving map defined as which is fiberwisely the sum of a linear Fredholm map and a nonlinear compact map.
+The $G$-monopole map $\mu^G : \mathcal{E}^G \rightarrow \mathcal{F}^G$ is an $S^1$-equivariant continuous fiber-preserving map defined as which is fiberwisely the sum of a linear Fredholm operator denoted by $\mathfrak{L}^G$ and a (quadratic) compact operator.
 Note that is exactly the $G$-monopole moduli space.
-The important property that the inverse image of any bounded set in $\mathcal{F}$ is bounded follows directly from the corresponding boundedness property of the ordinary monopole map.
+The important property that the inverse image of any bounded set in $\mathcal{F}^G$ is bounded follows directly from the corresponding boundedness property of the ordinary monopole map $\mu: \mathcal{E} \rightarrow \mathcal{F}$ with linear part $\mathfrak{L}$.
+(This notation $\mu$ should not be confused with the $\mu$ map when defining Seiberg-Witten invariants in previous sections.)

-Our $G$-Bauer-Furuta invariant is then defined as the homotopy class of this $G$-monopole map in the set of the $S^1$-equivariant continuous fiber-preserving maps which differ from the $G$-monopole map by the fiberwise compact perturbations and have bounded inverse image for any bounded set in $\mathcal{F}$.